How to Make a Woodland Gnome – a Rustic Gnome Tutorial

 5. Using scissors or a knife, hollow out the bottom of the foam cone to fit over the white sock and rest on the gnome head in the shape you would like.
 Fit one of the red soft socks over the foam cone.

-7. To create the beard “hair”, use a hot glue gun to glue clumps of the spanish moss to the felt.
+7. To create the beard “hair”, use a hot glue gun to glue clumps of Spanish moss to the felt.
 This can be trimmed along the edges to form when finished.
-To create a more fluffy beard, separate the strands of the moss to make as much fluff as you desire. how to make a gnome beard from moss Step 5_ DIY Sock Gnome Beard of Moss
+To create a more fluffy beard, separate the strands of the moss to make as much fluff as you desire.

 8. Cover the foam cone with a sweater long enough to make a generous cuff around the base of the hat.
-Secure the top with a small rubber band and trim to get a hat top appearance. how to make a gnome with a sweater hat Step 8_ How to Make a gnome hat from cone
+Secure the top with a small rubber band and trim to get a hat-top appearance.

 10. Trim the top of the white sock down.

-11. Carefully glue the spanish moss beard to the gnome face, just up and under the nose and pulling as high as you can because we want the hat to fit snuggly up agains the beard. how to make a gnome with natural materials Step 7_ Spanish Moss Gnome Beard DIY
+11. Carefully glue the spanish moss beard to the gnome face, just up and under the nose, and pulling as high as you can because we want the hat to fit snuggly up against the beard.

-14. Decorate the hat the dark brown raffia by wrapping it around and criss-crossing.
-Hot glue raffia into place under the cuff of the hat. hot to make a farmhouse gnome with moss beard Step 9_ Add extra decorations for gnome
+14. Decorate the hat the dark brown raffia by wrapping it around and crisscrossing.
+Hot glue raffia into place under the cuff of the hat.

-15. Glue a wooden buttons to the hat or use another embellishment of choice, such as, raffia tied in a bow.
+15. Glue a wooden button to the hat or use another embellishment of choice, such as raffia tied in a bow.

-16. Make the gnomes nose a pink color by wiping some bright pink lipstick onto the nose fabric.
-Putting the lipstick on your fingers first to then wipe on the nose is a helpful tip. how to make a rustic farmhouse gnome Step 10 Woodland Gnome color gnome nose
+16. Make the gnome's nose a pink color by wiping some bright pink lipstick onto the nose fabric.
+Putting the lipstick on your fingers first to then wipe on the nose is a helpful tip.

 Notes